MythEclipse/proxy-auto-ts/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## ⚠️ Legal Notice

+This library is intended for educational and testing purposes.
+Users are responsible for ensuring compliance with all applicable laws and regulations when using proxy servers.
+Always respect website terms of service and rate limits.

 ## 🙏 Acknowledgments

 - Built with TypeScript for type safety